If you’ve got 2 days in Zion National Park, or only 24 hours, you can see a lot and go on some incredible hikes.

 Angel’s Landing (5 miles round trip ~ 4 hours)

-I must admit, it wasn’t as difficult as people had made it out to be, it is just the last bit that is challenging as you are literally hanging onto chains and pulling yourself up them 1,500feet above the ground to get to the top, with cliff edges on either side of you.
+I must admit, it wasn’t as difficult as people had made it out to be, it is just the last bit that is challenging as you are literally hanging onto chains and pulling yourself up them 1,500 feet above the ground to get to the top, with cliff edges on either side of you.

 The Narrows (9.5 miles round trip ~ 8 hours)

 If you don’t mind getting a bit wet, hike The Narrows trail: a knee deep hike through the Virgin River that takes you deeper into the canyon through the narrowest section of the canyon with the rock walls towering hundreds of metres above you.

 Or you can buy the National Parks annual pass for $80 (valid for one year) which grants you access to all the National Park Services in the US, so you will save money if you plan to visit at least 3 parks within one year.

 Transport inside Zion National Park

-Best time to visit Zion:
+Best time to visit Zion National Park:

 During the summer it is super busy and super hot plus there is the risk of flash floods so it should be avoided.
 During winter it will be quieter but roads and trails may be closed due to snow/ice.

-You can camp at Zion or stay in one of the nearby hotels in Springdale but you need to book in advance.
+You can camp at Zion National Park or stay in one of the nearby hotels in Springdale but you need to book in advance.
 Stargazing after dark here is amazing as there is no light pollution.

-Top tips for Zion:
+Top tips for Visiting Zion National Park:

-– If renting a car in Vegas, rent it from a hotel on the strip and not from the airport, which is a lot more expensive.
+– If renting a car in Las Vegas, rent it from a hotel on the strip and not from the airport, which is a lot more expensive.

 – The nearest town is Springdale, but stock up on food items before you get here as the one convenience store in town is pretty expensive.

-Other nearby National Parks
+Other National Parks Near To Zion National Park

 It is accessed through a different entrance on the northwest of the park, is quieter than at Zion Canyon (the main part of Zion National Park) and it also has the worlds second largest natural arch and lots of big peaks.

-Like this post?
+Like this post on 2 days in Zion National Park or 24 hours?
 Pin it for later!